hoodieblanket/learningJourney/Linux Debian/VS Code Setup.md

 ## Rename Symbol

-    Select a symbol then type F2.
-Alternatively, you can use the context menu.
+    elect a symbol then type F12.
+Alternatively, you can use the context menu or Ctrl+click (Cmd+click on macOS).

 [Back to Top](#table-of-contents)